 OverviewThe Haute Route, between Mont Blanc and the Matterhorn, is the most coveted ski-mountaineering tour in the Alps, attracting people from all over the world.
 A summer route connecting Chamonix and Zermatt was originally charted by members of the Alpine Club in the mid 19th century and was dubbed the "High Level Road".
 By 1861 many of the notable Club members had walked the route.
 The first traverse on skis was undertaken in 1903 (or 1911 depending on itinerary) and the ski route, including the passage of Plateau du Couloir, became known as the classic "Haute Route".
 Even though the route is not too difficult, it should not be underestimated.
 Rope and crampons are likely be used at some point and, while route finding should not be a problem in good weather, in poor visibility it can be problematic.
+The best time for the ski tour is late March to May, when the huts open.
 The traverse can be completed in five days, but you could be forced to wait out bad weather at some hut, allow for extra days in your plan.
-The best time for the ski tour is late March to May, when the huts open.
+The record for the traverse, from the church in Chamonix to the church in Zermatt, is 16 hours and 35 minutes set on 21 March 2016 by Bastien Fleury and Oliver Meynet via Col de la Grande Lui/La Fouly.

 Day 1Argentiere 1200m - Grands Montets 3297m - Cabane du Trient 3170m